bangkokrb/rubyconfth/src/practicalities.md

   You should tip someone who carries suitcases up to your room in a hotel.
 {% endrendercontent %}

-{% rendercontent "section", title: "Weather" %}
+{% rendercontent "section_text", title: "Weather" %}
   Bangkok is hot and wet.
 In December, Bangkok has daily highs of around 31 Celsius (87F) and lows of 21 Celsius (70F).
 December is one of the relatively coolest and driest months of the year, though it can still rain, so if you get caught in a storm, it's generally best to just wait it out in a mall.
 It's best to carry a small umbrella or raincoat (which you can also easily get at a convenience store).

   [14 day forecast from the BBC](https://www.bbc.com/weather/1609350)